jinjagit/rutie_on_rails/README.md

 ## Why is multi-threaded slower, or not much faster, than single-threaded?
 _"[multi-threaded code] won’t run much faster when executed in parallel outside the GVL [Ruby Global Virtual Machine Lock].
 But given a more complex real-life scenario where your Ruby app is running on hardware under load inside a web server like Puma you would very likely see meaningful performance gains."_, Vericred 2020

 TODO: Verify this with load testing.
-This is probably done with the Rails app in production mode.
+This is probably best done with the Rails app in production mode.